-In a move that precedes his leaving of office at the of the year, Gov. Rick Synder has appointed his close adviser, Richard Baird, to Eastern Michigan University’s Board of Regents.
+In a move that precedes his leaving of office at the end of the year, Gov. Rick Snyder has appointed his close adviser, Richard Baird, to Eastern Michigan University’s Board of Regents.
 Baird will be replacing Regent Michael Morris on the board, with fellow regent, Michael Hawks, being reappointed to the board.

 The eight-member board is the governing body of Eastern Michigan University.
 They are appointed by the governor for eight-year unpaid terms.
 Eastern’s format for the board was ratified in Michigan’s constitution of 1963.
 The appointments are subject to the state Senate’s advice and consent.

-According to , Synder appointed six current and former senior state officials to boards at Michigan’s five universities.
+According to , Snyder appointed six current and former senior state officials to boards at Michigan’s five universities.
 These appointees are responsible for approving university budget and tuition rates, as well as appointing university presidents.

 Hawks started his position on EMU’s Board of Regents in 2011, replacing Phil Incarnati, whose term expired.
 He currently serves as chair of the Athletic Affairs committee and a member of the Joint Oversight committee, and chairmen of the Eagle Administrative Services Board.